 Her perspective, the way she viewed life, felt eerily familiar.
 To the point she seemed like my replica.
-Though a bit older she was also a visual artist, loved to write, take photos, was whim driven and extremely passionate about . . .
+Though a bit older she was also a visual artist, loved to write, take photos, was whim driven and extremely . . .

 The resistance inside...

 I have always felt like the black sheep.

 Born to a Moroccan father, raised in a Caucasian family, insanely shy as a child, yet passionately loud when intervening family fights.
 I could never quite figure out who I was, or who I was meant to be.